midudev/react-slidy/README.md

 ## Overview

 React Slidy is a simple and minimal slider component.
-It gives you
+It gives you a simple and reliable component that works based on native APIs like Intersection Observer and Smooth Scroll.

 ## Browser compatibility